hpn-bristol/Open-Source-Data-for-Multi-Domain-Network-Monitoring-and-Sensing-in-Optical-and-Wireless-Networks/README.md

 | 3   | c8:3a:35:ac:04:5d      | None                  | wwan0        | wlxc83a35ac045d      | None                 |
 | 4   | c8:3a:35:a4:06:9d      | 00:c0:ca:b5:c6:77     | wwan0        | wlxc83a35a4069d      | wlx00c0cab5c677       |

-A [24-hour dataset](https://github.com/hpn-bristol/Open-Source-Data-for-Multi-Domain-Network-Optimisation-and-Sensing-in-Optical-Networks-and-WANs/tree/main/Wireless%20Access%20Network_24hours) including the raw data and processed data is generated.
+A [24-hour dataset](https://github.com/hpn-bristol/Open-Source-Data-for-Multi-Domain-Network-Optimisation-and-Sensing-in-Optical-Networks-and-WANs/tree/main/Wireless%20Access%20Network_24hours) including the raw data and processed data, is generated.
 For your information, we also provide the [raw data preprocessing code](https://github.com/hpn-bristol/Open-Source-Data-for-Multi-Domain-Network-Optimisation-and-Sensing-in-Optical-Networks-and-WANs/blob/main/Wireless%20Access%20Network_24hours/process_data.ipynb).

 ### Parameters Included in Dataset